VRConservation/fba-myst/chapters/01-intro.md

 ```

 # Audience
-Businesses, Tribal organizations, nonprofits, and other entities creating sustainable wood product facilities and businesses.
-The guide offers key insights and advice to access funds.
+Businesses, Tribal organizations, nonprofits, and other entities are creating sustainable wood product facilities and businesses.
+The guide provides key insights and advice on accessing funds.
 More information and templates for the CAL FIRE Business and Workforce Development and USDA Forest Service Wood Innovation Grants can be found at the [Forest Business Alliance](https://www.forestbusinessalliance.org/) website.
 Feedback is welcome.
 Contact us directly at [forestbusinessalliance@gmail.com](mailto:'forestbusinessalliance.com').

 # Contents
-We will be adding new chapters when they are ready.
+We will add new chapters as they become ready.
 Please check back regularly!

 1. Introduction.
 This chapter. <br>
 2. Program Design.
 How to create a program or strategy for your organization/business.<br>